 We are Biologically Unique

-Although I recommend the low-FODMAP diet and classic elimination diet for gut healing, they still need to be tweaked for each individual.
+Although I recommend the low-FODMAP diet and classic elimination diet for IBS both still need to be individually tweaked.

 I fully believe that there is not one single diet for the 7.5 billion people living today.
 We are all biologically unique and other than the basic tenets of a healthy diet (eat a lot of plant food, drink filtered water, limit sugar and eat food in their natural state) there is a lot of wiggle room.